 (8 kilometers east of Lucca)

 Capannori is both a town and sub-region made up of about forty hamlets.
-For interior design and garden mavens there are many visual treats in the area, like the Villa Reale di Marlia that was once home to Napoleon’s sister, Elisa.
+For interior design and garden mavens, there are many visual treats in the area, like the Villa Reale di Marlia that was once home to Napoleon’s sister, Elisa.
 (Thanks to family connections she became the Grand Duchess of Tuscany and ruled the region.)
-As the area monarch Elisa transformed the Renaissance palace, giving it the neo-classical style popular in the early 19th century.
-(Due to restoration work only the gardens are open to the public at present.)
+As the area monarch, Elisa transformed the Renaissance palace, giving it the neo-classical style popular in the early 19th century.
+The villa has recently completed a major restoration and Elisa Bonaparte's private apartments, considered one of the best-preserved examples of Empire Style architecture in Italy, are now open to visitors for the first time in history.

 [Villa Torrigiani in Camigliano]